You can get your spouse to change by working on effectively responding to what your spouse is or is not doing

 “Aren’t boundaries a way to fix the problems that our spouses have?”

 You are exactly right.
 Although you don’t cause your spouse’s behavior, you have the power to make positive changes.
-That means that you are responsible to do something for the sake of your relationship, even if you are not responsible for the behavior.
-Consider the following two statements:
+And, since you are responsible for loving your spouse, you are responsible to make these changes for the sake of your spouse as well as you.

 You have a problem shouting at me.